Year 6 Autumn_1_2026

 Physical Education

-In Year 6, P.E will take place every Tuesday so please make sure your children come to school in their full P.E kit - yellow P.E shirt with the school's logo, black joggers, shorts or leggings and their school green sweatshirt.
-In their P.E lessons we will be looking at Tag Rugby.
+In Year 6, P.E will take place every Monday so please make sure your children come to school in their full P.E kit - Yellow P.E shirt with the school's logo, black joggers, shorts or leggings, trainers and their school green sweatshirt.
+In their P.E, pupils will be covering gymnastic skills of different balances and creating sequences with partners, using apparatus.

 Music